petykowski/London-Underground-Dot-Matrix-Typeface/README.md

 ![London-Underground-Medium](resources/examples/London-Underground-Medium.png)

 **NOTE: Unverified Characters!** This font currently includes 'best effort' characters due to a lack of reference materials for certain letters.
-Please contact me on [Twitter](https://twitter.com/petykowski_) if you have photographs of these characters.
+Please contact me on [Twitter](https://twitter.com/petykowski_), or raise an issue on GitHub if you have photographs of these characters.
-* `F K Qq U V X Y Z`
+* `F K q U V X Y Z`

 ## London Underground Bold